1-877-929-7245

 Day 1 - Arrival in Oslo

-Your Northern Lights and arctic cruise vacation begins as you touch down in Oslo.
+Your Northern Lights and Arctic cruise vacation begins as you touch town in Oslo.
 On arrival in the Norwegian capital, transfer independently to our central hotel, close to Oslo Central Station and the celebrated Norwegian Opera House.

 Includes